webqit/quantum-js/README.md

 }
 ```

-So, in the loop above, an update event for any references in `initStatement`; `testStatement`; `incrementStatement` restarts the loop to keep the contract.
+So, in the loop above, an update event for any references in `initStatement`; `testStatement`; `incrementStatement` reruns the loop to keep the contract.

 As with a "for" loop, a "while" and "do ... while" loop are bound to references in their "test" expression.